Geography

 |

+Geographical enquiry: To suggest questions for investigating To use primary and secondary sources of evidence in their investigations.
 To investigate places with more emphasis on the larger scale; contrasting and distant places

-Maps To confidently use an atlas.
+Maps: To confidently use an atlas.

-Map knowledge To confidently identify significant places and environments.
+Map knowledge: To confidently identify significant places and environments.

-Using maps To locate places on a world map.
+Using maps: To locate places on a world map.
 To use atlases to find out about other features of places. (e.g. mountain regions, weather patterns)

-Style of map To confidently use an atlas.
+Style of map: To confidently use an atlas.
 To recognise world map as a flattened globe |

 Locational knowledge Understand the earth's key physical and human process and how these have changed over time Locate the world’s countries